felHR85/UsbSerial/README.md

 TO-DO
 --------------------------------------
-- RTS/CTS and DSR/DTR functions needed to raise hardware flow control signals
+- RTS/CTS and DSR/DTR implementations for PL2303, CDC and CH430/431